Category: Uncategorized

 • The keys to nailing the discovery meeting

-• Most effective ways to follow up with a prospect after the meeting
+• The most effective ways to follow up with a prospect after the meeting

 64: A Comfortable Approach For Turning Prospects Into Clients Without Being Salesy with Nancy Bleeke